 Instructions

-- In a large nonstick sauté pan, stir together blueberries, sugar, cornstarch, cinnamon, vanilla extract and salt.
-Simmer for about 20 minutes or until the blueberries start to burst.
-Set aside.
+- In a 4-quart (or larger) nonstick sauce pan set over medium-high heat, stir together blueberries, sugar, cornstarch, cinnamon, vanilla extract and salt.
+Simmer for 20 minutes, until the berries begin to burst.
+Remove from heat and set aside to cool while you make the crust.

-- Assemble the crust.
-Cube the butter using a sharp knife.
-Using a fork or the whisk attachment on a mixer, combine butter, all purpose flour, and sugar until a crumbly crust forms.
+- Using a sharp knife, cut the butter into cubes.
+Using a fork, pastry blender, or the whisk attachment on an electric mixer, combine butter, flour, and sugar until a crumbly dough forms.

-- Prepare the crumble topping.
-In a bowl mix together melted butter, sugar, cinnamon and flour
+- For the topping: In a medium sized bowl, stir melted butter, sugar, cinnamon and flour together.

 Ellen Brookhart